-- Real Estate Appraiser: Real estate appraisers estimate the current value of properties before they are sold, developed, insured, or taxed.
+- Real estate appraisers estimate the current value of properties before they are sold, developed, insured, or taxed.
 Working on-site, they determine the condition of exterior and interior features, inspect and photograph properties, note any code violations, use public records to verify legal descriptions of properties, and prepare reports on their findings.

 - Median Annual Salary: $51,850

 - Real estate association managers handle the daily operational activities and financial affairs of commercial or residential properties.
 They maintain records of properties, supervise maintenance staff, show properties to prospective renters or buyers, inspect properties to identify violations of policies, and ensure that properties are attractive, well maintained, and in compliance with regulations.